 A similar figure can be drawn for the various moves of Jesuit archive material:

 Note: this bibliography extends the main bibliography of this site, which may be found here.
-The present bibliography contains only entries which are relevant exclusively for the topic of this page (46).
-Presently, there is a significant overlap between the two, but this will be cleaned up.
+The present bibliography contains only entries that are relevant exclusively for the topic of this page (46).
 I have seen and used all references listed below, unless indicated otherwise.

 Batllori S.J., Miquel: El pare Ehrle, prefecte de la Vaticana, en la seva correspondència amb el cardenal Respolla In: Collectanea vaticana in honorem Anselmi M. card.
 Albareda a Bibliotheca apostolica edita.
 Città del Vaticano, Biblioteca Apostolica Vaticana, 1962, 2 vol. (Studi e testi 219-220), vol.1, pp. 75-117.